PKU-Alignment/omnisafe/docs/source/baserl/trpo.rst

 **Trust region policy optimization (TRPO)** is an iterative method for optimizing policies in reinforcement learning that ensures monotonic improvements.
-It works by iteratively finding a good local approximation of the objective return and maximizing the approximated function.
-However, the new policy should be constrained within a trust region relative to the current policy, which is achieved by using KL divergence to measure the distance between the two policies and ensure that the surrogate function is a good approximation.
+It works by iteratively finding a local approximation of the objective return and maximizing the approximated function.
+However, the new policy should be constrained within a trust region relative to the current policy, which is achieved by using KL divergence to measure the distance between the two policies.

 TRPO is well-suited for optimizing comprehensive nonlinear policies such as neural networks.
-It is based on the **Natural Policy Gradient (NPG)** method, which uses techniques like conjugate gradient to avoid expensive computational costs.
-Additionally, TRPO performs a line search to ensure that policy updates remain within the fixed KL divergence constraint.
+It is based on the **Natural Policy Gradient (NPG)** method, which uses conjugate gradient to avoid expensive computational costs.
+Furthermore, TRPO incorporates a line search mechanism to ensure that policy updates adhere to the predetermined KL divergence constraint.

 .. grid:: 2